May 1975

 The White House, New York State and various banks refuse New York City mayor Abe Beame's requests for financial assistance.
 New York City will suffer a series of debilitating strikes by public service workers, then on July 31 begin austerity measures including wage freezes.
 On Dec.
 9, President Ford will sign legislation to save the city from default.

-Three sitcoms depicting blue-collar life in urban America, All in the Family, Sanford and Son and Chico and the Man, are TV's most popular series.
+Four sitcoms depicting blue-collar life in urban America, All in the Family, Sanford and Son, Chico and the Man, and Good Times are TV's most popular serieses.

 15